 Spin – Tiger’s Jaw

 “This might be my favorite Tiger’s Jaw release yet.
-Brianna has come more front-and-center this time around, recording the first song she’s written for the band, ‘June,’ which might be the best record off the album, if I’m being entirely honest.
+Brianna has come more front-and-center this time around, recording the first song she’s written for the band, ‘June,’ which might be the best song off the album, if I’m being entirely honest.
 This album struck the perfect balance of call-backs to their older styles, while still signaling a noticeable progression in the band’s growth.
 Don’t sleep on this album, or this band.
 You’re missing out if you haven’t downloaded a copy yet. -Tori

 Turn Out The Lights – Julien Baker